5 PR lessons learned from wedding planning

 By guiding them through the journey, you’ll assure they have the best experience possible, whether it’s staying updated on your latest social media endeavors or purchasing one of your products.

-I’m biased, but feel our wedding was the perfect representation of our soon-to-be-family’s brand.
+I’m biased, but feel our wedding is going to be the perfect representation of our soon-to-be-family’s brand.

-From the Costco cakes (don’t judge, they’re the best) to my veil (made from the beads from my Grandmother’s dress with our new monogram) to our hashtag (#youBlattcha, get it?
+From the Costco cakes (don’t judge, they’re the best) to my veil (with our monogram made from beads taken off my Grandmother’s wedding dress) to our hashtag (#youBlattcha, get it?
 Midwesterners!).
-Even the readings we selected, which included a few Warren Buffett quotes, were far from those typically recited during a wedding ceremony.
-I also may have monogrammed everything I possibly could that wasn’t moving.
-These little personal touches are what made our wedding day ours.
+Even the music we selected for our day is going to be far from the typically songs played in a wedding ceremony.
+I also may have monogrammed everything I possibly could.
+These little personal touches are what will make our wedding day ours.

 The same can be said your PR strategy.

-It’s the little, personalized details that make your brand stand out and gain you diehard brand enthusiasts and customers.
-If you don’t believe me, head over to Instagram, where even bloggers just starting are approach their feeds with filters that are on-brand.
+It’s the little, personalized details that can make your brand stand out and gain you diehard brand enthusiasts and customers.

 Be mindful of others

 Hey, it’s your day and it’s about the two of you together.
-Sadly, planning a wedding isn’t all diamonds, dresses, and happy tears.
+Sadly, planning a wedding isn’t all flowers, cotton candy, and rainbows.

 Not everything is going to be perfect.
 That’s life.